AdobeDocs/campaign-standard.en/help/administration/using/aep-about-data-mapping.md

 * Out of the Box Mapping is only available for fields which are provided in Campaign Standard by default.
 For ingesting all custom fields and resources, each customer needs to define his own mapping.

-* This process is single tenant and it needs to be deployed on each Adobe Campaign Standard instance​.

 * The service will push profile data through the platform at regular intervals.​ The interval duration is 15 mn.
 This value is not modifiable.

+    >[!NOTE]
+    >
+    >This duration can be modified using [Adobe Experience Platform APIs](https://www.adobe.io/apis/experienceplatform/home/tutorials/alltutorials.html#!api-specification/markdown/narrative/tutorials/authenticate_to_acp_tutorial/authenticate_to_acp_tutorial.md).

 * Data engineer can publish, modify and pause the mapping from Campaign to Adobe Experience Platform.

-* *Any targeting dimension can be mapped.
+* Any targeting dimension can be mapped.
 The recommendation is to have one single mapping for all fields in a single targeting dimension.

 * All profile updates including channel opt-ins / opt-outs are part of the batch update.
 The service is uni-directional and sends the data from Adobe Campaign Standard to Adobe Experience Platform.
 The data are never sent from the Adobe Experience Platform to Adobe Campaign Standard.